Kot Engenharia

 Results

-The numerical results obtained were compared with those generated by the Chevron method by means of computer simulation.
-These numerical analyses made it possible to evaluate the effects of the vertical load eccentricity parameters and lateral load values.
-Both methods required calibration in order to correctly assess the deformations.
+After the tests were conducted, the numerical results obtained were compared with those generated by the Chevron method through computer simulation.
+As a result, these numerical analyses made it possible to evaluate the effects of the vertical load eccentricity parameters and lateral load values.
+However, both methods required calibration to accurately evaluate the deformations.

-The advantages of the method proposed by Kot are that it makes it possible to obtain the desired data in cases of vandalism, cable breakage and other errors.
-In addition, the methodology has a shorter instrumentation time, since it uses fewer sensors than that provided by Chevron.
+On the other hand, the advantages of the method proposed by Kot lie in its ability to retrieve the desired data in cases of vandalism, cable breaks, and other failures.
+In addition, the methodology requires less time for instrumentation, since it uses fewer sensors than Chevron had anticipated.

 Conclusion

-The method suggested by the Kot team has advantages when compared to the conventional methodology, as it favors the development of the study in a more reliable way due to the analysis and comparison of experimental test data and the theoretical computer model.
-In addition, the instrumentation is carried out over a shorter period of time, making the study even more advantageous for companies.
+In short, the method suggested by the Kot team offers advantages over the conventional methodology, as it facilitates a more reliable study by analyzing and comparing data from experimental tests with the theoretical computational model.
+Furthermore, the implementation takes less time, making the study even more beneficial for companies.

-It should be noted that Kot has a great deal of know-how in the area, having instrumented hundreds of assets, being able to assess different operating contexts and contribute to its clients' results.
+Finally, it is worth noting that Kot has extensive expertise in this field, having implemented solutions at hundreds of assets, enabling it to assess different operational contexts and contribute to its clients’ results.
 Contact our team for more information!

 Follow our pages on LinkedIn, Facebook e Instagram to keep up with our content.